ovh/docs/pages/cloud/dedicated/hyperv-network-HG-Scale/guide.en-ca.md

 ![Static IP](images/static_ip_5.png){.thumbnail}

-Next, double click on `Internet Protocol Version  4(TCP/IPv4)`{.action}.
+Next, double-click on `Internet Protocol Version 4 (TCP/IPv4)`{.action}.

 ![Static IP](images/static_ip_3.png){.thumbnail}

 Select `Use the following IP address` and insert your IP address.

-The Subnet Mask and Default gateway will be: 255.255.255.255 and 100.64.0.1 as seen below.
+The "Subnet mask" and "Default gateway" will be: 255.255.255.255 and 100.64.0.1 as shown below.

-For DNS servers, you can choose your own, for our example we are using 213.186.33.99 and 8.8.8.8.
+For DNS servers, you can choose your own.
+For our example we are using 213.186.33.99 and 8.8.8.8.

 ![Static IP](images/static_ip_4.png){.thumbnail}